Mark Bradtke: International career

 Overall, Bradtke played in 179 games for the Boomers and was a two-time winner of the "Gaze Medal" as the Australian Boomers International Player of the Year (1992, 1999).

 NBA

 At the age of 28, Bradtke signed with the Philadelphia 76ers in the NBA during the 1996–97 NBA season for a reported $247,500.
 He played 36 games for Philadelphia, averaging 1.6 points, 1.9 rebounds, 0.1 blocks and 7 minutes court time per game.

 Europe

-Following the end of the 1992 NBL season with the 36ers Bradtke played the 1992-93 Spanish League season with Juver Murcia.
-The team unfortunately finished 22nd and were relegated the next season.
+Following the end of the 1992 NBL season with the 36ers Bradtke played the 1992–93 Spanish League season with Juver Murcia.
+The team finished 22nd and were relegated the next season.
 He also spent part of 2002 playing with Greek League club Olympiacos.

+Coaching career

+Bradtke was appointed head coach of the Gold Coast Rollers women's team in the NBL1 North for the 2025 season.

-Personal
+Personal life

 Bradtke has been married to the Australian former professional tennis player Nicole Provis since 1994.
 Together they have two boys, Austin (born 2000) and Jensen (born 2004).
 Austin was selected by the Melbourne Football Club as a category B rookie and will join the club from 2019.